 A. Re: co-authors, all authors are asked to upload so that it becomes a routine practice for all rather than having to decide who uploads and who doesn't – repository staff will deal with duplicates at the repository end.

 A. HEFCE asks that co-authors get hold of the acceptance email/final author’s version from lead authors to support policy compliance, although there is a recognised exception to the policy if there is real difficulty with acquiring these.

-A. Once authors are asked to deposit to Hydra directly there will be a brief template available to complete.
-This will comprise: authors, title, journal, acceptance date.
+A. Worktribe features certain mandatory fields that need to be completed prior to submission.
+This will include: authors, title, journal, acceptance date.
 At the point of acceptance the additional publication details are usually not yet known, and these will be added once the paper is published.

 A. It is possible to convert PDF to Word using Adobe Acrobat software if this is available.
 There are also a number of free online tools that can be used.

 A. Social media sites like ResearchGate and Academia.edu can be used as viable Green Open Access routes, so long as the author's final version is used and not the published version.
 Likewise, you have to be sure that any embargo period has ended before using such sites as they have no way of temporarily hiding anything.
 It is this latter point that many publishers mostly object to.
 Worktribe will always hold the author's final version under restriction until the embargo is over.

 A. For the purposes of HEFCE policy compliance the article must be deposited in Worktribe, even if another repository is also used as well.
 This is to enable HEFCE to harvest relevant information from the repository as required.